 Shabana Azmi injured in accident on Mumbai-Pune Expressway

-Actor Shabana Azmi was injured in an accident on Saturday afternoon on the Mumbai-Pune expressway in Maharashtra's Raigad district, the official said
+Actor Shabana Azmi and another person were injured in an accident on the Mumbai-Pune Expressway in Maharashtra's Raigad district on Saturday, the police said.
+Azmi was rushed to MGM Hospital in Navi Mumbai and was said to be out of danger, said a police official.
+Her husband and lyricist Javed Akhtar, who was traveling with her, escaped unhurt.

-The incident took place around 3.30 pm near Khalapur, over 60 km from Mumbai, when the car in which she was traveling rammed into a truck, said Raigad Superintendent of Police Anil Paraskar
+The incident took place near Khalapur, over 60 km from Mumbai, when the Tata Safari car in which they were traveling to Pune rammed into a truck, said Raigad Superintendent of Police Anil Paraskar.
+A local police official said the car driver was apparently trying to overtake another vehicle and rammed into the truck.

-She was rushed to MGM hospital in Navi Mumbai and was undergoing treatment, he said.
+One more person who was travelling in the car sustained minor injuries, he said.
+His identity was not known yet.
+Azmi's spokesperson said the actor was undergoing a check-up.
+"She is fine, nothing to worry about," the spokesperson added.

+Javed Akhtar celebrated his 75th birthday on Friday.
+"Shabana Azmi injured in road accident on Mumbai-Pune Expressway OMG!
+Praying so hard," actor Swara Bhaskar tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)